 Benzodiazepine Withdrawal Syndrome Explained

-Addiction to benzodiazepines is commonly treated by tapering a user off the substance.
-This involves using a less potent benzodiazepine and gradually decreasing the dosage.
-This is done to control the effects of the body being deprived of a substance it has been steadily conditioned to need, which is known as withdrawal.
+Addiction to benzodiazepines is treated by tapering a user off the substance.
+This process involves using a less-potent, and easier to control, benzodiazepine and gradually decreasing the dosage.
+In this way the effects can be observed and managed.
+While the body is being deprived of a substance it has been steadily conditioned to need, the person is actually going through withdrawal.

 What Is Benzodiazepine Withdrawal Syndrome?